ElsevierSoftwareX/SOFTX-D-24-00358/README.md

 you can have an output in latex way or simple aoutput, and also you can have an estetic output, depend of size circuit, and oviously output size.

->> 4.- instructions for use ESCAPy:
+>> 4.- instructions for use E2SCAPy:

 you can use this repository or simple install library by pip,